lammps/lammps/doc/src/thermo_style.rst

 the :doc:`neigh_modify <neigh_modify>` command), then dangerous
 reneighborings are those that were triggered on the first timestep atom movement was checked for.
-If this count is non-zero you may wish to reduce the delay factor to insure no force interactions are missed by atoms moving beyond the neighbor skin distance before a rebuild takes place.
+If this count is non-zero you may wish to reduce the delay factor to ensure no force interactions are missed by atoms moving beyond the neighbor skin distance before a rebuild takes place.